lavendermathias/Business-Intelligence-Final-Project/Report.md

 - Domain: Retail and Sales Analytics.
 - Business Problem: The objective is to design a BI solution that identifies key sales drivers across various product categories and customer demographics.
 Furthermore, the raw transactional data suffers from systemic entry errors, missing values, and inconsistencies.
 The problem includes establishing a robust data cleaning pipeline to ensure stakeholders are making decisions based on accurate, reliable performance metrics.
 2. Dataset Source
-- The data was sourced from Kaggle: [Retail Store Sales: Dirty for Data Cleaning](https://www.kaggle.com/datasets/ahmedmohamed2003/retail-store-sales-dirty-for-data-cleaning).
+- I sourced the data from Kaggle: [Retail Store Sales: Dirty for Data Cleaning](https://www.kaggle.com/datasets/ahmedmohamed2003/retail-store-sales-dirty-for-data-cleaning).
 It contains 12,575 transactional records, exceeding the 9,000-row requirement.
 ![alt text](Images/image.png)
 3. Key Tables, Fields, and Relationships Although the data is provided as a single flat .csv file, it contains sufficient fields to be transformed into a logical relational Star Schema model:
 - Fact_Sales: Will serve as the main transactional table containing numerical variables like Quantity and Total_Amount, along with a date field.